ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 ### Tooltip focus trigger (`"on": "story-focus"`)

 The `story-focus` trigger is fired when clicking an element that opens a tooltip.
-This happens when clicking an affiliate link, an embedded tweet, or just a regular link.

-To use it, specify the trigger on your `"triggers"` property of your analytics configuration, accompanied by the `"tagName"` of the element you want to track.

 The current elements trackable by the `story-focus` and `story-click-through` triggers are:

 - `<a>`
 - `<amp-twitter>`

+To use it, specify the trigger on your `"triggers"` property of your analytics configuration, accompanied by the `"tagName"` of the element you want to track.

 Example: